Friends Forever (song)

-"Friends Forever" is the debut single of British girl group Thunderbugs, released as the first single from their only studio album, Delicious.
+"Friends Forever" is a song by British girl group Thunderbugs, released as their debut single and as the lead single from their only studio album, Delicious.
 The song was written by Thunderbugs and Escape Club members Trevor Steel and John Holliday.
 The lyrics contain a reference to the 1990 film Thelma & Louise, and the single's cover was photographed by Tim Bret Day.
 It was released in the United Kingdom on 6 September 1999 and debuted at number five on the UK Singles Chart, becoming the band's highest-peaking single and only top-forty hit in the UK.
 The song is featured on the soundtrack to the 2000 teen drama film Center Stage.

 Critical reception

 Rob Johnson of Into the Popvoid called "Friends Forever" a "happy, breezy affair" and went on to describe the song as a "wonderful guitar rock/pop backing track that Belinda Carlisle would have been proud of".
 In a review of the soundtrack album to Center Stage, William Ruhlmann said the track "sounds like it could be the anthem for the junior high school class of 2000".
 Several reviews have claimed that the song and its video possess the vibe of a tampon advertisement.